sleepingkiwi/sleepingkiwi-eleventy/readme.md

 #### Building two bundles

-This is handled by our webpack config.
-We output two configs, one which uses [@babel/preset-modules](https://github.com/babel/preset-modules) for modern browsers and the other which uses
+This is handled by the webpack config.
+We output two configs, one which uses [@babel/preset-modules](https://github.com/babel/preset-modules) for modern browsers and the other which uses [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env).

 #### Serving the JavaScript to the right browsers